 Pro Fast and getting faster

-Pro Multi Platform
+Pro Multi platform

 Can run on Windows, Linux and Mac (also Visual Studio Code editor).